DBoo92/317Hardware/index.md

 Today during the lab I installed my completed PCB onto the Pi and demonstrated reading sensor values to the professor.
 I also submitted my [week 10 progress report](https://github.com/DBoo92/317Hardware/blob/master/documentation/Week%2010%20Progress%20Report.docx).

 Later that day I designed the top and bottom covers for my case.
-These designs were created in Corel Draw and will be laser cut out of acrylic.
+These designs were created in CorelDraw and will be laser cut out of acrylic.

 [Top cover:](https://github.com/DBoo92/317Hardware/blob/master/mechanical/CaseTop.pdf) Includes intake slots for the fan and a cutout for the molex connectors.